What world do we want? TED Talks answers

 Marc ColomaCEO and Co-founder of Heura Foodsat TEDxPoblenou, explained the impact that the animal food industry has on the environment.
 After years of environmental activism, Marc Coloma decided to "take all the anger he felt and transform it into starting a company that would contribute to sustainability".

-For Marc, 2021 must be a year in which we all become more aware of the power we have as consumers.
-A power that will lead us to make more sustainable and responsible decisions.
+For Marc, the year 2021 must be a year in which we are all more aware of the power we have as consumers.
+A power that should lead us to make more sustainable and responsible decisions.

-We must be open to the changes to come
+We have to be open to the changes that will come

 Juan Carlos Unzué, ex-football player and ex-football coach, shared with the audience a series of lessons he has learned from the values of the sport but also due to the process he is going through of living with the disease ALS..

-For Juan Carlos, the most important thing to face the future is to be open to change.
-From his own experience, he highlights how he has been surprised by the capacity we human beings have to adapt.
+For Juan Carlos, the most important thing to face the future is that we are open to changes.
+From his own experience, he highlights how surprised he has been by the capacity we humans have to adapt.

-He also emphasized soccer values such as enjoyment, decision making, respect, being vulnerable and setting goals.
+In addition, he highlighted values as related to soccer such as enjoying, making decisions, respect, showing vulnerability, and setting goals.
 Even so, he issued a small warning to the audience:

-"Beware of goals that we set too far in the long term because they take us away from valuing the present and the path to achieving them," Juan Carlos Unzué.
+«Be careful with the goals we set that are too long-term because they take us away from valuing the present and the path towards achieving them», Juan Carlos Unzué.

-Artificial intelligence and Big Data have been with us for years now, revolutionizing processes and increasing possibilities.
-Even so, these technologies are immersed in a debate and there are different positions on how they should move forward.
+Artificial intelligence and Big Data have been with us for years, revolutionizing processes and increasing possibilities.
+Even so, these technologies are immersed in a debate, and there are different positions on how they should advance.

 This is because, while it poses challenges, it also creates opportunities.
 One example is Citibeatsan artificial intelligence platform artificial intelligence platform created to actively listen to citizens and contribute to the achievement of the Sustainable Development Goals.
 Sustainable Development Goals..
 Its founder Ivan Caballero has been able to find an opportunity to put technology at the service of citizens, and according to his vision, this trend is the one that should be replicated in the future.